timdvd/js_lectures_and_practise/2_9.Practise/README.md

 # Practise files with code for previous lectures for deep understanding and practical use.
-Classes and methods
+Objects and methods